 The Australian Services Union has significant membership in call centres across Australia.
 We represent members in both in-house call centres in the public and private sectors and contract call centres – that is call centres who are contracted by other organisations to perform call centre work.

 The in-house call centres are in industries like airlines, taxation, electricity, water, TABs, charities, lotteries, taxis, local government, and many more.

 We’ve undertaken multiple national surveys to hear the voice of call centre workers and shape our advocacy so Australian call centres become happier, healthier and safer workplaces.
 The ASU has championed many important achievements that have made call centres better places to work.

 These improvements have included the development of a guide to Occupational Health and Safety and the introduction of the Contract Call Centre Award (contact us on 03 9342 3300 or firstname.lastname@example.org).

-For more information, please have a look at the full 2009 Survey Report or the 2009 Survey Report Summary.
+For more information, please have a look at the full Survey Report or the Survey Report Summary.
 Information to assist with workplace stress and other issues can also be found in the “Industry resources” section below.

-The survey was designed to give a snapshot of what is like to work in the industry today and will assist the ASU in making further improvements.
 Further changes need to be made so all call centre workers can enjoy the same working conditions and protections.